dpak2510/React-Redux-example/README.md

 # Steps

-1. Pull this Repository
+1. Pull this Repository.
-2. connect to the directory
+2. Connect to the directory.
-3. Run *npm run start*
+3. Run *npm run start*.